Park Güell in Barcelona | UNESCO World Heritage Site

-Park Güell is one of the most-visited public parks in the world, it was built between 1900 and 1914 by the famous architect Antonio Gaudí, and was officially opened as a public park in 1926.
+Park Güell is also known as Parc Güell in Catalan, is one of the most-visited public parks in the world.
+The Park was built between 1900 and 1914 by the famous architect Antonio Gaudí, and was officially opened as a public park in 1926.

 As a travel-family, we have been to several public parks around the world; from Taipei, New York, São Paulo, London to Paris.
 Park Qüell stands out as a small showroom of Gaudí’s perfect world.
 The modernism style and the color mosaics patterns in Park Güell are a visual feast.

-Inside Park Güell has children playgrounds, fountains, museums, picnic areas, dog parks, and more.
+Inside Parc Güell has children’s playgrounds, fountains, museums, picnic areas, dog parks, and more.
 It is considered one of the most family-friendly sites to visit in Barcelona.
-Your little explorer gets to experience the full imagination from the playful architecture to the integration of its natural surroundings.
+Your little explorer gets to experience the full imaginations from the playful architecture to the integration of its natural surroundings.

 Many have suggested visiting Park Güell during the afternoon to get the best light.
 Since kids usually are up early, we prefer to visit the Park in the morning to avoid the crowd; Barcelona has 300 pleasant days all year round, it is going to be a beautiful day!